 The Difference Between Social Entrepreneurs and Traditional Interns

-H.E.L.P.
-Volunteers are wonderful examples of the difference between the student who merely fulfills a summer internship, and a social entrepreneur who is out to make waves.
+Below is a typology to consider that I developed for a speech to H.E.L.P.’s volunteers in 2003.
+These innovators are wonderful examples of the difference between the student who merely fulfills a summer internship, and a social entrepreneur who is out to make waves.
 While the former play it safe, the latter are global change agents.
-Heres my list of factors that distinguish the two:
+Here’s my list of factors that distinguish the two:

 - Low energy/sit at a desk for a summer